Essent/terraform-provider-slack/docs/resources/usergroup.md

 - `channels` (List of String) Channels shared by the user group.
 - `description` (String)
-- `prevent_duplicate_names` (Boolean) If true, the plan fails if there's an enabled user group with the same name or handle (checked during plan).
+- `prevent_conflicts` (Boolean) If true, the plan fails if there's an enabled user group with the same name or handle.
 - `users` (List of String) List of user IDs in the user group.

 ### Read-Only